HewlettPackard/dc-rl/docs/_sources/overview/reward_function.rst.txt

         return custom_reward

 **Step 2:**
-Add the new custom reward function to the :code:`REWARD_METHOD_MAP` dictionary.
+Next, users need to add the new custom reward function(s) to the :code:`REWARD_METHOD_MAP` dictionary:

 .. code-block:: python